CattoFace/barrcodes/content/posts/aoc2024/day1.md

 Day1 - Part2/simd  time:   [14.808 µs 14.840 µs 14.874 µs]
 ```

-## Final Touches
+## Going Into The Assembly
-As I was making the final touches to this post, I decided to look into the generated assembly instructions and noticed 2 things:
+As I was working on this post, I decided to look into the generated assembly instructions and noticed 2 things:

 1. `parse_line_fast` already does some vectorization:
 ```asm